llohnny/origin/DEVELOPMENT.md

 ### Other settings

-The marketplace DApp includes a settings page at `http://localhost:3000/settings` which is useful if you want to switch individual services, e.g. use a different Web3 provider or atteestation server.
+The marketplace DApp includes a settings page at `http://localhost:3000/settings` that is useful if you want to switch individual services, e.g. use a different Web3 provider or attestation server.

 ### About the Origin repository